Coronavirus and travel insurance

 Entry restrictions for travellers

-Across Asia, many countries have introduced entry restrictions at border crossings and transport hubs.
-Those planning on entering or transiting affected countries may have to go into quarantine.
+Many countries have introduced entry restrictions, barring entry for travellers from countries with high transmission rates.
+Foreign visitors may have to go into quarantine, with periods of self-isolation varying between destinations.
 Some countries have introduced screening and temperature checks at airports.

 I’m not going to an affected region, but I still want to travel.
 Can I go?